 A capsular contracture is detected by palpation of the breast.
 Indications of an implant rupture result from newly occurring pain and deformation of the breast.
 Finally, a magnetic resonance tomography is required to substantiate the suspicion of implant rupture.
 However, a residual uncertainty remains, despite a magnetic resonance tomography.
 The suspicion of BIA-ALCL results from an increase in the size of the breast, usually several years after breast augmentation.
 The diagnosis of BIA-ALCL is confirmed by an ultrasound-assisted removal of fluid that has accumulated around the implant.
 Intensive research is being carried out on examination methods for determining Breast Implant Illness (BII).
 There are laboratory tests to detect certain autoimmune diseases.
 For patients with Breast Implant Illness (BII), both autoimmune disease testing and all other blood tests may be normal.

-What does an en-bloc implant removal in Saarbrücken cost?
+What does an implant removal en-bloc in Saarbrücken cost you?